scravy/uuid-1345/README.md

 ### `UUID.v4([options], [callback])`

+Generates a random version 4 UUID.

+---

+### `UUID.v4fast()`

-Generates a random, version 4, UUID.
-Does not take any special options.
+Generated a pseudo-random version 4 UUID.
+Does not take any options.
+Does not offer an asynchronous interface.

 ---